blangwell/roll-your-own-bootcamp/README.md

 >Deciding what to build can be just a challenging as building itself.
 [This Github Repo](https://github.com/karan/Projects) contains a bunch of great project ideas to help get you started.

 ### A Word About Debugging
 When you hit bugs, which you inevitably will, utilize Google, your learning materials, and your support network to debug the problem until it is fixed.
 Debugging can be exhausting, but it's so vital that you don't give up.
 Bugs are a natural part of the development process.
 Even the most seasoned developers deal with bugs on a daily basis.
 In order to truly be a developer, you have to be courageous in the face of these problems.
 Getting stuck on a bug doesn't mean that you've failed or that you aren't smart enough.
-It means you're actually becoming a developer.
+It means you're actually becoming a developer

+## TLDR
+There is nothing in the technical curriculum of any coding bootcamp that you can't learn for free online.
+Gather materials and make a general monthly outline for your learning goals.
+Set a realistic daily schedule and stick to it.
+If you say you're going to code, even if it's just for just an hour or two each day, actually do it.
+Utilize the internet to build a support network of people who code or are learning to.
+Finally, put your skills to use and build something new each day.